A Coaching Power Tool Created by Alexandra Philipona

 - Delegates the responsibility with the employee’s consent, in line with its skills and focuses on new related skills that the collaborator may develop during solving the task.

-- Gives the employee who takes over the responsibility, the benefits arising from the successful fulfilment of the task, is proud of him/her, rewards the results.
+- Gives the employee who takes over the responsibility, the benefits arising from the successful fulfilment of the task, is proud of him/her, reward the results.

 - When the task is completed, and the result achieved, the manager delegates the necessary authority, gives the employee the power to take and implement necessary decisions.